 - The ECHO Model of Experiential Learning

-- Hunt Heroes and Heroines Connect with Champlain College (video XL example)
+- Hunt Heroes and Heroines Connect with Champlain College (video ExL example)